sirvaizard/sirvaizard/README.md

 I'm Victor, currently graduating in Information Systems :book:

-And diving into the Javascript & Typescritp world (Node, React, React Native) :swimmer:
+And diving into the Javascript & Typescript world (Node, React, React Native) :swimmer:
 \
 \
 \